[0:00:52] About the Podcast and A Must Longevity Supplement

 –Thrive Market Your Favorite Organic Foods and Products.
 Up to 50% Off.
 Delivered to Your Door.
 Use my link and get an extra 25% off your first order.

 –Organifi Gold Wake up each day feeling rested.
 Relax your body after a long day.
 Help stiff joints feel young again.
-Use discount code: GREENFIELD, and get 20% off your entire order!
+Go to BenGreenfieldFitness.com/Organifi and use the code there for 20% off your order!